 Skip to Main Content

-ENG 603: Technical and Professional Writing: Citing in APA
+ENG 603: Technical and Professional Writing

 This guide includes research tips and resources for students taking Technical Writing.
 Recommended resources include search databases, journals, e-books, webpages exhibiting gamification, and citation guides.